Wizcorp/panopticon/README.md

  - `val`: The initial data point to be logged.
  - `timeStamp`: A time stamp number.
- - `persistObj`: An event emitter.
+ - `persistObj`: An optional event emitter.
 If it is not falsy, you should expect it to emit `'reset'` events with a time stamp.
  - `scaleFactor`: You may optionally ignore this value since it may not be relevant.
  - `interval`: The interval time over which a data point counts.
 You may ignore this if it is not relevant.